plantismash/plantismash/README.md

 ### 2.1.4. output
 The cluster also contain genes in the `Extension` of the both ends biosynthetic genes.
 The cluster type is same to the name of rule found and saved it.

 ## 2.2.
-How to implant a rule to find a cluster with a certain domain composition
+How to implement a rule to find a cluster with a certain domain composition
 ### 2.2.1.
 Check the `hmmdetails.txt` whether containing the HMMs involved in

 If not, add HMMs files in `plant` and update `hmmdetails.txt`